AlexZenin/alexzenin.com/src/content/post/forms-in-react.md

 ## Controlled forms

-"Controlled forms" is not an official term, but rather what i'm using to refer to forms where the state is stored in React state, and the input fields are controlled through the `value` and `onChange` props.
+"Controlled forms" is not an official term, but rather what I'm using to refer to forms where the state is stored in React state, and the input fields are controlled through the `value` and `onChange` props.

 **This shifts the source of truth from the DOM -> React state.**

-While more verbsose than the previous method, this gives us much greater control over the form state.
+While more verbose than the previous method, this gives us much greater control over the form state.

 ```javascript
 function LoginForm({ onSubmit }: Props) {